tylergeery/acme-widget-co/README.md

 ## Assumptions
 - No such thing as a half penny
-- Offers should be calculated before delivery charges (more revenue)
+- Offers should be calculated before delivery charges

 ## Run instructions
 ```bash